31 Vintage Photos of Christmases Past

 F2F and also cheek-to-cheek

 Another popular Christmas party activity in the past was dancing.
 No DJ or streaming service was needed: The only requirements were a record player or radio, enough space to two-step, and a partner.
 This photo was taken at a holiday get-together in 1941.
-Read about these true Christmas miracles that will restore hope for the holidays.

 Projects of happiness